 The Young Women’s Curriculum that we teach alongside our water purification systems is called “Clothed with Strength and Dignity,” inspired by Proverbs 31.
-Right before this well-known description of a hard-working woman, the writer is told to:
+Right before this well-known description of a hard-working woman, the writer advises us to:

 “Speak up for those who cannot speak for themselves, for the rights of all who are destitute.
 Speak up and judge fairly; defend the rights of the poor and needy”

 But our why only begins there.
-We believe that yes, we’re called to stand in solidarity with, and be a living, breathing administer of hope to those who otherwise would be stuck in hopelessness.
+We believe that yes, we’re called to stand in solidarity with, and to minister a living hope to those who otherwise would be stuck in hopelessness.
 But, we do so because we see that when she is empowered by this same hope, she “sets about her work vigorously; her arms are strong for her tasks.”
 Sharing this hope with her may be the very thing that unlocks her destiny.